-Dallas, Texas – October 10, 2013 – Mary Brinegar, president and CEO of the Dallas Arboretum and Botanical Society, Inc., has been named the recipients of the 11th Annual Virginia Chandler Dykes Leadership Award, presented by Bank of Texas, Texas Woman’s University, and the Texas Woman’s University Foundation.
-The announcement was made at a private reception in the home of Myrna and Bob Schlegel on September 18.
+Dallas, Texas – October 10, 2013 – Mary Brinegar, president and CEO of the Dallas Arboretum and Botanical Society, Inc., has been named the recipient of the 12th Annual Virginia Chandler Dykes Leadership Award, presented by Bank of Texas and Texas Woman’s University and the Texas Woman’s University Foundation.
+The announcement was made at a private reception in the home of Mr. and Mrs. David Hunt on September 25.
 Texas Woman’s University Chancellor and President Dr. Ann Stuart will present the award at the Virginia Chandler Dykes luncheon event Feb.
-21, 2013, 11 a.m. to 1:30 p.m., at the Belo Mansion and Pavilion, 2101 Ross Ave.
+20, 2014, 11 a.m. to 1:30 p.m., at the Belo Mansion and Pavilion, 2101 Ross Ave.